mixatheme/Wireframe/README.md

 Welcome Theme Developers!
 There's one thing that all WordPress sites have common: you need a theme to run a WordPress site.
 Wirerame helps you work better with a boilerplate starter theme you can use as a framework, or you can also scale the fully-functional child theme for streamlining theme production.

-* [Wireframe Theme](https://github.com/mixatheme/wp-wireframe-theme) An OOP boilerplate theme for using as a framework, parent theme, client project or premium marketplace products.
+* [Wireframe Theme](https://github.com/mixatheme/wireframe-theme) - An OOP boilerplate theme for using as a framework, parent theme, client project or premium marketplace product.
-* [Wireframe Child](https://github.com/mixatheme/wp-wireframe-child) The boilerplate child theme for Wireframe.
+* [Wireframe Child](https://github.com/mixatheme/wireframe-child) - The boilerplate child theme for Wireframe.

 [Components](https://github.com/mixatheme/Wireframe#components) |
 [Plugins](https://github.com/mixatheme/Wireframe#plugins) | [Objects](https://github.com/mixatheme/Wireframe#objects) | [Top](https://github.com/mixatheme/Wireframe#wireframe-suite)